PennyLaneAI/pennylane/doc/development/plugins.rst

     self.tracker.update(batches=1)
     self.tracker.record()

-The ``update`` and ``record`` methods can be called at any location within the device.
-Also, the :meth:`~.device_tracker.DefaultTracker.update` method can accept any combination of keyword-value pairs.
+While this is the recommended usage, the ``update`` and ``record`` methods can be called at any location within the device.
+While the above example tracks executions, shots, and batches, the :meth:`~.device_tracker.DefaultTracker.update` method can accept any combination of keyword-value pairs.
 For example, a device could also track cost via:

 .. code-block:: python